natew/reactor-demo/README.md

-Reactor is an experimental isomorphic app using React.
-The goal is to have it be a nice skeleton for people starting out creating full-featured React apps.
+# Reactor

+An experimental making an isomorphic app using React.

 ## Installation